gabortill/javascipt-style-guide/README.md

 ## Variable declaration
+All variables should be declared before used.
 The var statement should be the first statement in the function body.
 Avoid single var pattern and declare every variable before used.

+**why?**

+Use of global variables should be minimized.
 These are makes the program easier to read.
 ```js
 // BAD
 var badString = 'I am BAD',